Data Processing Addendum

 “Sub-processor” means any Data Processor engaged by Salesloft, or its Affiliates.

-“Third Country” means a country outside the EEA or UK (as applicable) not recognized by the European Commission or the UK Information Commissioners Office (as applicable) as providing an adequate level of protection for personal data.
+“Third Country” means a country outside the EEA, UK, or Switzerland (as applicable) not recognized by the European Commission, the UK Information Commissioners Office, or the Swiss Federal Data Protection and Information Commissioner (as applicable) as providing an adequate level of protection for personal data.

 "UK GDPR" means the Data Protection Act 2018, as well as the GDPR as it forms part of the law of England and Wales, Scotland and Northern Ireland by virtue of section 3 of the European Union (Withdrawal) Act 2018 and as amended by the Data Protection, Privacy and Electronic Communications (Amendments etc.) (EU Exit) Regulations 2019 (SI 2019/419).